Davidson4376/windows-uwp.fr-fr/windows-apps-src/publish/upload-app-packages.md

 ---
 author: jnHs
 Description: The Packages page is where you upload all of the package files (.appxupload, .appx, .appxbundle, and/or .xap) for the app that you're submitting.
-title: Charger des packages d’application ms.assetid: B1BB810D-3EAA-4FB5-B03C-1F01AFB2DE36 ms.author: wdg-dev-content
+title: Chargement des packages d’application ms.assetid: B1BB810D-3EAA-4FB5-B03C-1F01AFB2DE36 ms.author: wdg-dev-content
 ms.date: 5/10/2018